 Always keep the offshore team in the loop when it comes to internal communication regarding the growth of the company.
 At the end of the day, remote teams are always looking to connect with the company’s vision, regardless of where they are located.

 Manage the relationship with your offshore developers and your company’s management team.
 This business relationship will be a lasting partnership.
 Give positive feedback and then position yourself as a partner instead of a strategic client.

 Your company’s success depends on how efficiently you build relationships and communication with the in-house and remote developers.
 You can either create a healthy environment or make it full of stress, the choice is completely yours.

 Keep in mind, you have to stick to certain rules regarding the communication process.
 Take the help of convenient channels of messaging.
-Both the teams have to listen and respect each other.
+Both teams should listen to and respect each other.
 They have to keep in mind that they pursue a common goal-delivery of a good result.

 Creating great products is a journey.
-Working with a dedicated development team which is overseas offers a long list of opportunities.
-It works best when there is effective communication, transparency, a strong foundation of trust and mutual understanding.
+Working with a dedicated offshore development team that is overseas offers a long list of opportunities.
+It works best when there is effective communication, transparency, a strong foundation of trust, and mutual understanding.

 What are some common communication challenges when working with offshore teams?

 What are some effective communication tools for working with offshore teams?

 How can you ensure that your offshore team is aligned with your business goals?

 How do you motivate an offshore team?